Sub-Nyquist Sampling of Sparse and Correlated Signals in Array Processing: Sampling Theorem

 \section{Sampling Theorem}

-We now state a sampling theorem showing that the signal ensemble $\mX_c(t)$ can be recovered exactly in the noiseless case and stably in the noisy case via proposed reconstruction algorithm in Section \ref{sec:Algo}.
+Let $\mH_R$ be the best rank-$R$ approximation of $\mH$ as in \eqref{eq:HR}, and $(\mA_2\mH)_S$ be the best $S$-row-sparse (all the rows are at most $S$-sparse) approximation of $\mA_2\mH$ in the conventional Frobenius norm.
+We now state a sampling theorem showing that the signal ensemble $\mX_c(t)$ can be recovered exactly in the noiseless case and stably in the noisy case via the proposed reconstruction algorithm in Section \ref{sec:Algo}.